 Now you’re visiting Capitol Reef National Park and you’re wondering if it has some must-visit spots for a sunrise or sunset?

 Capitol Reef is known for its sunsets because its red rock canyon wall faces west towards the setting sun.
 The most popular place to watch a sunset is Sunset Point, though there are others to consider.
-The best place to watch a sunrise is within the town of Fruita, close to the park entrance.
+The best place to watch a sunrise is in the town of Fruita, close to the park entrance.

 Keep on reading for more places to see a sunrise or sunset!

-Where to watch a sunset
+Where to Watch a Sunset

 Since watching sunsets are more popular in Capitol Reef, let’s talk about these first.